tzhang96/quick-ai-text-editor/README.md

    - Choose from Expand, Summarize, Rephrase, or Revise
    - Optionally add additional instructions to guide the AI
    - Click the action button to apply the transformation
+   - The popup remains open after transformation, ready for further actions on the same text
+   - Additional instructions are cleared after each action for a clean slate

+4. **Copy and Cut operations**:
+   - Select text and press Ctrl+C to copy just the selected text with formatting preserved
+   - Press Ctrl+C without selection to copy the entire document
+   - Select text and press Ctrl+X to cut just the selected text
+   - Press Ctrl+X without selection to clear the entire document

-4. **View edit history**:
+5. **View edit history**:
    - Click the "History" button at the top of the editor
    - Filter history entries using the search box
    - View original and modified text for each transformation
+   - Reapply previous actions with their original instructions

+6. **Export your work**:
+   - Click the "Export" button in the top-right corner
+   - Choose from HTML, Markdown, or plain text formats
+   - Files are downloaded directly to your device

-5. **Token Limit Management**:
+7. **Word Limit Management**:
-   - The application has a configurable token limit to control API usage
+   - The application has a configurable word limit to control API usage
-   - Default limit is 10,000 tokens (approximately 40,000 characters)
+   - Default limit is 2,500 words
-   - You can adjust this limit by changing the `NEXT_PUBLIC_TOKEN_LIMIT` in your `.env.local` file
+   - You can adjust this limit by changing the `NEXT_PUBLIC_WORD_LIMIT` in your `.env.local` file
-   - If your document exceeds the token limit, you'll see a warning message when trying to use AI features
+   - If your document exceeds the word limit, you'll see a warning message when trying to use AI features
-   - The limit applies to the entire document, not just the selected text

 ## Development